What Is Agentic Commerce? The Complete B2B Guide for Shopify

 Most manufacturers and distributors already have the core infrastructure in place: a Shopify store, an ERP or accounting system, and a sales team managing buyer relationships.
 You do not need to rebuild from scratch.

 The starting point is connecting those pieces so information flows without friction.
 Every incoming order, regardless of the channel it came through, should land in one place where your team and your agents can both see it.
+The Shared Inbox is where that visibility begins: all conversations, all accounts, all order history in a single view your whole team can access.

 From there, you identify the highest-volume, lowest-judgment tasks your team handles repeatedly.
 Order entry from email.
 Reorder reminders.
 Quote follow-ups.
 These are the right starting points for agentic automation: tasks that follow clear patterns and do not require nuanced judgment on every instance.